 - 4 x 9.25 inches: This is a slimmer and moderately popular invitation size.

 The following themes are popular choices among many modern brides.
 From simple floral elements to an elegant vintage design, these styles can be easily applied to most wedding stationary.
+These wedding invitation ideas will set the stage for what your guests will expect for your wedding day.

 - Rustic/Country: Elements include wooden patterns and burlap or barn accents.